Awesome gifts for runners

 You can have them in both armband or pocket mode (with the headphone lead coming in two lengths) and, well, they just stay in the whole time.

-Sound quality misses the bass a little bit, but trust me: runners prefer being able to hear their music rather than it being great quality and dangling around their waist.
+Sound quality misses the bass a little bit, but trust me: runners prefer being able to hear their music rather than it being great quality and spitting out of an earbud dangling around their waist.